guardian/facia-tool/client-v2/README.md

 V2 is a ReactRedux Javascript application hooking into the existing Fronts API and CAPI.

+You'll need to understand the concepts of Thunks and Selectors.

 | Uses        | For         | Config |
 | ------------|------------- |--- |
 | [React](https://jestjs.io/docs/en/getting-started.html)      | Components ||